mckennapsean/dissertation/content/02-background.md

 ![
-  The nested model for visualization design.
+  Nested model for visualization design.
   Munzner produced the nested model with four levels to capture the specific data visualization design decisions [@Munzner2009].
 Another goal of the model is to guide visualization designers to find appropriate validation depending